 Trust the Japanese, who make a virtue of dining on poisonous pufferfish, to incorporate dangerous, mint-like perilla leaves (Perilla frutescens var. crispa) into their diet — but it isn't just them.
 Known as "shiso" in Japanese, "si zu ye" in Chinese and "kaennip" in Korean, perilla is highly regarded all over Asia for its culinary value and medicinal properties, not the least of which being the fact that it is an antidote for seafood poisoning.
 This may be one reason it's a mainstay of Japanese cuisine.
 If you go to a Japanese restaurant that offers pufferfish, don't be surprised if it comes garnished with shiso leaves, and be sure to wait until you've finished the main course before you eat them.

 Video of the Day

-Perilla leaves aren't dangerous to people, but they are dangerous to cattle and horses, and they are responsible for more cattle deaths than any other toxic plant.
+Perilla leaves are not poisonous for people, but they are dangerous to cattle and horses, and they are responsible for more cattle deaths than any other toxic plant.
 Cattle usually won't feed on them unless other vegetation is in short supply, but that can occur in the late summer or fall, and since perilla grows as a weed in many places, it's often mixed in with other greenery.
 Ketones in perilla leaves cause acute respiratory distress syndrome, also known as panting disease, and there is no cure.
 Perilla leaves are considered toxic to domestic pets, like dogs and cats.

 Best Uses for Perilla Leaves